Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Experiments

-\boldparagraph{Evaluations Metrics.} We evaluate the task of learning object-level 3D scene representations using measures for instance segmentation, image reconstruction, and pose estimation.
-To evaluate the capability of our model to recognize objects that best explain the input image, we consider established instance segmentation metrics.
-An object is considered to be correctly segmented if the intersection-over-union (IoU) score between ground truth and predicted mask is higher than some threshold $\tau$.
+\boldparagraph{Evaluation Metrics.} We evaluate the learning of object-level 3D scene representations using measures for instance segmentation, image reconstruction, and pose estimation.
+To evaluate our models' capability to recognize objects that best explain the input image, we consider established instance segmentation metrics.
+An object is counted as correctly segmented if the intersection-over-union (IoU) score between ground truth and predicted mask is higher than a threshold $\tau$.
 To account for occlusions, only objects that occupy at least $25$ pixels are taken into account.
-We report average precision (AP\textsubscript{0.5}), average recall (AR\textsubscript{0.5}), F1\textsubscript{0.5}-score for a fixed $\tau=0.5$ as well as the mean AP over thresholds in range $[0.5, 0.95]$ with stepsize $0.05$ \cite{Everingham2010_voc}.
-Furthermore, we list the ratio of scenes were all visible objects were found w.r.t. $\tau=0.5$ (allObj).
-Next, we evaluate the quality of both the RGB and depth reconstruction obtained from the generated objects.
-To assess the image reconstruction, we report \textit{Root Mean Squared Error} (RMSE), \textit{Structural SIMilarity Index} (SSIM) and \textit{Peak Signal-to-Noise Ratio} (PSNR) scores.
+We report average precision (AP\textsubscript{0.5}), average recall (AR\textsubscript{0.5}), and F1\textsubscript{0.5}-score for a fixed $\tau=0.5$ over all scenes as well as the mean AP over thresholds in range $[0.5, 0.95]$ with stepsize $0.05$ similar to \cite{Everingham2010_voc}.
+We further list the ratio of scenes were all visible objects were found w.r.t. $\tau=0.5$ (allObj).

+Next, we evaluate the quality of both the RGB and depth reconstruction of the generated objects.
+To assess the image reconstruction, we report \textit{Root Mean Squared Error} (RMSE), \textit{Structural SIMilarity Index} (SSIM)~\cite{Wang2004_ImgQualAssessment}, and \textit{Peak Signal-to-Noise Ratio} (PSNR) scores~\cite{Wang2009_mse}.
 For the object geometry, we compute similar to \cite{eigen2014_depthmappred} the \textit{Absolute Relative Difference} (AbsRD), \textit{Squared Relative Difference} (SqRD), as well as the RMSE for the predicted depth.
 Furthermore, we report the error on the estimated objects' position (mean) and rotation (median, sym.: up to symmetries) for objects with a valid match w.r.t. $\tau=0.5$.
-More detailed definitions of these metrics are provided in the supplementary material.
 We show results over five runs per configuration and report the mean.